-HARASSMENT, INTIMIDATION AND BULLYING
+BP 5131.43 HARASSMENT, INTIMIDATION AND BULLYING

-Note: Districts must have a policy prohibiting the harassment, intimidation, or bullying of any student.
-AS 14.33.200-.250.
+Note: Districts must have In 2006, HB 482 was passed requiring districts to have in place by July 1, 2007 a policy prohibiting the harassment, intimidation, or bullying of any student. -AS 14.33.200-.250.

 The School Board is dedicated to providing a safe and civil learning environment.
-Harassment, intimidation and bullying disrupt a student's ability to learn and a school's ability to educate.
+Harassment, intimidation and bullying disrupt a student'sstudent's ability to learn and a school'sschool's ability to educate.
 Students and staff are expected to demonstrate positive character traits and values.
 Conduct and speech must be civil and respectful in order to promote harmonious and courteous relations in the school environment.